mothur/mothur.github.io/_wiki/screen.seqs.md

 #### minscore

 The minscore parameter allows you to set the minimum search score during alignment.
-Found in column \'SearchScore\' in align.report file.
+Found in column 'SearchScore' in align.report file.

 #### maxinsert

 The maxinsert parameter allows you to set the maximum number of insertions during alignment.
-Found in column \'LongestInsert\' in align.report file.
+Found in column 'LongestInsert' in align.report file.

 #### minsim

 The minsim parameter allows you to set the minimum similarity to template sequences during alignment.
-Found in column
-\'SimBtwnQuery&Template\' in align.report file.
+Found in column 'SimBtwnQuery&Template' in align.report file.

 ### processors